 My only issue with this is for more advanced users, some configuration choices are welcome during the installation process.
 This saves time finding specific settings after install.

 Click Explore to continue.

-Unfortunately part of the Activation process is to set up an Norton on line account.
+Unfortunately, part of the Activation process is to set up a Norton online account.
 It asks you for your Name and Country; verification of your e-mail address and a password.

 The Norton Anti Virus Protection installation process was going so well!
 What is your take on setting up an account with Norton (or any other vendor) when trialling their product?

 I do not recall any of the free anti virus programs I use asking me for this information?
 In my opinion, this is just another way to tie you in to their product.

 If you want to avoid being inundated with lots of e-mails from Norton with special offers, newsletters etc., make sure you DO NOT check the 'Email me product updates, offers and security newsletters' option.

 On completion of the Activation process, you are presented with the Norton Anti Virus protection dashboard.

 I like the look and feel of this Dashboard.
 Lots of choices and information without too much clutter.
 Very intuitive.